Andyson007/Editor/Architecture.md

 This Editor has multiple sub crates.
 - [append_only_str](#Append_only_str).
 A string which can only be appended to
-- [btep][#Btep].
+- [btep](#Btep).
 Responsible for serialization traits for communacition between server and client
 - [piece-table](#Piece-table).
 Uses append_only_str to create a custom piece-table implementation
 - [text](#Text).
 A wrapper around text making handling clients easier
 - [server](#Server).
 Handles the server side.